buzzqw/TUS/OBSS/markdown-separati/en/43-obss-monster-manual.md

 ### Bloodied

-At the Narrator' \*\*s discretion, a creature that has lost at least 50\% of its total Hit Points triggers a fury that allows it special actions.
+At the Game Master' \*\*s discretion, a creature that has lost at least 50\% of its total Hit Points triggers a fury that allows it special actions.
 Monsters with Challenge Rating 5 or more may have a **Bloodied** card.
 The Bloodied ability can be used once per encounter at the cost, if not otherwise noted, of 1 Action.

 Particularly fierce and powerful creatures might have more Bloodied notes, and both, respecting any conditions noted, can be activated.